graninas/functional-declarative-design-methodology/README.md

 finishSandwich :: Maybe BreadType -> SandwichBody -> SandwichRecipe Sandwich
 ```

-This language design is not of course free of flaws, but it illustrates the concept well.
+This language design is not of course free of flaws, but it does illustrate the concept well.
 A typical recipe is shown below:

 ```haskell
 mySandwich :: SandwichRecipe Sandwich